 The meeting Chair shall present a template of the implementation milestones (Table 1) which identifies the milestones that Carriers shall be required to meet in order to implement Thousands-Block Pooling by the Implementation plan date.

-No later than 30 days after the initial implementation meeting for the Exchange Area(s), all Carriers operating in the geographic area where Thousands-Block Pooling is to be implemented must confirm in writing to the Chair of the initial implementation meeting (CNA) whether they are ready for Thousands-Block Pooling in the geographic area.
-If a Carrier is not ready they must provide a written reason and the date on which they will be ready, in which case, the date for implementation shall be adjusted or restrictions may be placed on the Carriers that are not ready.
+No later than 30 days after the initial implementation meeting (<date of meeting>) for the Exchange Area(s), all Carriers operating in the geographic area where Thousands-Block Pooling is to be implemented must send a Carrier Affirmation of Thousands-Block Pooling (TBP) Readiness form to the Chair of the initial implementation meeting (CNA) that they are ready for Thousands-Block Pooling in the geographic area.
+If a Carrier is not ready they must provide a written reason and the date on which they will be ready, in which case, the date for implementation may be adjusted or restrictions may be placed on the Carriers that are not ready.

+Carriers that have not provided their affirmation of TBP readiness will not be eligible to receive or donate numbering resources in a Pooled Exchange Area until they have affirmed their readiness.

 The CNA and participating Carriers determine the dates of the milestones on Table 1 at the Initial Planning Meeting.